-The following websites offer additional information regarding online security;
+The following websites offer additional information regarding online security:

 How We Protect Your Online Security

 The security of your financial information is one of Bank of Maple Plain’s most important responsibilities.
 We maintain our Internet banking platform using stringent information security guidelines and use many lines of defense to protect your account information.
-From authentication, SSL, encryption software, high-end firewalls, and automatic log off, your information is always safe and secure.
+From authentication, TLS, encryption software, high-end firewalls, and automatic log off, your information is always safe and secure.

 - Authentication ensures that you, the legitimate user is communicating with us and not a fraudster who does not have authority to access your online accounts.

 - TLS stands for "Transport Layer Security."
 This technology allows users to establish sessions with secure Internet sites, meaning they have minimal risk of external violation.
 Once inside the Internet Banking site, our use of TLS technology keeps you and your account information secure.